-Alcazar of Cordoba (Alcazar de los Reyes de Cristianos)
+Alcazar Cordoba (Alcazar de los Reyes de Cristianos)

 Inquisition Tower at the Cordoba Alcazar: